Margrethe Vestager: Acting credits

+Criticism

+Opposition to Italian recovery of local banks

+In 2015, as the European Commissioner for Competition, Margrethe Vestager opposed the intervention of the Italian FITD (Inter-Bank Deposit Protection Fund) to support the capital increase of Banca Tercas, which had been approved by the Bank of Italy, defining it as an anti-competition state aid.
+This decision impeded similar interventions in favor of the recovery of other banks, such as Cassa di Risparmio di Ferrara, Banca delle Marche, Banca Etruria, CariChieti and Carige.

+In 2019, following an appeal from Italy, FITD and Banca Popolare di Bari, the European General Court annulled the decision of Vestager, which was also based on the unproven assumption that FITD was using state-controlled resources.
+After an appeal from the European Commission, the European Court of Justice confirmed the previous judgement against the Commission.
+Former Governor of the Bank of Italy Ignazio Visco declared that the intervention of FITD could have avoided more serious consequences.

 Personal life

-Vestager's husband is a gymnasium maths-and-philosophy teacher.
+Vestager's husband is a gymnasium maths and philosophy teacher.
 They have three daughters, Maria, Rebecca, and Ella.
 Vestager served as an inspiration for the main character in Borgen, who tries to juggle family life and politics.
 She is also a knitter and a self-declared feminist.
-In 2021 she told Femina magazine that we were moving towards gender equality in the workplace “at a completely unacceptably slow speed”.
+In 2021 she told Femina magazine that we were moving towards gender equality in the workplace "at a completely unacceptably slow speed".
 Vestager speaks Danish, English and some French.